girder/girder/docs/plugin-development.rst

    relative to the root directory of your plugin.
 It does not have to be called ``Gruntfile.js``, it can be called anything you want.

-.. note:: Girder creates a number of grunt build tasks that expect plugins to be organized according to a certain convention.
+.. note:: Girder creates a number of Grunt build tasks that expect plugins to be organized according to a certain convention.
 To opt out of these tasks, add an **autobuild** key (default: **true**) within the **grunt** object and set it to **false**.